FlorisVedder/extended-site-info/README.txt

 ==========

-This module extends the site information page admin/config/system/site-information with two fieldsets:
+This module extends the site information page admin/config/system/site-information In the 'seperate-form' branch the extension is placed to a seperate form and page with seperate permisson: 'Administer extended site settings' The form has two fieldsets:
 - about
 - contact info

-The module is just a template to have hotstart for extra fields on the site information page (or other pages / forms).
+The module is just a template to have a hotstart for an extra form on the site configuration page's (or other pages / forms).
 If you need more fields, copy the module and add the extra fields.

 You can use the blocks that are provided by this module.
 But you can also retrieve the values by variable_get('the_name_of_the_variable');

 ABOUT
 =====